Having a candlelight wedding.

-You’ll need more candles than you think.
+You need more candles than you think.

 Use wax catchers if your guests will be holding flame candles.

-Safety first with flame candles.
-They’re beautiful, but they do drip even for a short 15 minute ceremony.
-You can find elegant looking wax catches to keep your wedding guests safe from hot wax burns.
+Always think of safety first with flame candles at a candlelight wedding.
+Holding candles is a fun way for guests to participate in your wedding ceremony.
+Flame candles drip even for a short 15-minute ceremony.
+So find elegant looking wax catchers to keep your wedding guests safe from wax burns.

-Keep candles safely away from cake and flowers.
+Keep candles away from cake and flowers.

-All the pictures in this blog combine on or off camera flash with candle light.
-There’s no “natural light” happening here.
-It was evening, the room was dark, and I needed to balance the lighting to create the glowing effect the couple wanted in their wedding pictures.
-Make sure you tell potential wedding photographers about your candles plans when interviewing them and ask about their experience working with dark lighting situations.
-Pick a photographer who has the lighting solutions needed to achieve what you want with your candle light.
+Candlelight weddings usually have low light.
+Make sure you tell potential wedding photographers about your candle plans when interviewing them.
+Ask about their experience working with low lighting situations.
+Pick a photographer who has the lighting solutions needed to achieve what you want with your candlelight.